 Okay, here’re a few questions for you.
 If you were born immortal, would you look after yourself, care for others or the planet?
 Would you seek to understand God, His love, and treasure the great commission He’s given to us?
 Would you explore the world, try something new, make new friends?
 Or would you just say, “I’ll get around to it…one of these days…”?

 The gift of mortality is the necessary divide between Creation and Creator, enabling us to appreciate the perfect and divine awesomeness of God.

 There is no point in being a Christian unless we regard death as God’s greatest gift to us.

-In the grand-scheme of things, each of us are given a mere handful of years to experience the glory of God as mortal beings.
-As explained by Dr. Roberts, although some of them can kill us, viruses are part and parcel of God’s Creation, life cannot exist without them.
+In the grand scheme of things, each of us is given a mere handful of years to experience the glory of God as mortal beings.
+As explained by Dr Roberts, although some of them can kill us, viruses are part and parcel of God’s Creation.
+Life cannot exist without them.
 Biochemists and molecular biologists are continually discovering the good that viruses do.

-The global paranoia and fear caused by the current pandemic (COVID-19) illustrates how far humanity has drifted from a close and trusting relationship with God, as well as knowledge of His infallible Word.
+The global paranoia and fear caused by the current pandemic (COVID-19) illustrate how far humanity has drifted from a close and trusting relationship with God, as well as knowledge of His infallible Word.

 Without this “viral villain that we cannot see,” there would be no life as we know it.
 God makes no mistakes, and bacteria and viruses indeed are remarkable, or even unique or wondrous, and part of the plan from the start…deadly viruses relate both to a good creation and a loving God.”Dr. AJ.
 Roberts